BhaskaraGB/Bulk-RNA-seq_data-preprocessing_Panicum-hallii/README.md

 3. **Generating Mapping Statistics**:
    - The final step involves generating comprehensive mapping statistics for the filtered and duplicate-marked BAM files.
 These statistics help evaluate the quality and efficiency of the mapping process, providing insights into the overall data quality.

-### Example Usage

-1. **Set up Conda Environment**:
-   - Create and activate a Conda environment with the necessary tools (e.g., SAMtools, Picard).

-2. **Run Workflow**:
-   - Follow the workflow steps to convert and filter reads, mark duplicates, and generate mapping statistics, ensuring reliable data for downstream analysis.